abolfazlshirazi/ZERUA/CONTRIBUTING.md

 ### 10. **Simulation Videos**
    - Zerua has a YouTube channel dedicated to simulation videos, satellite orbit propagation, and space-related topics.
 If you're a content creator, you can help by creating videos, tutorials, or demos that showcase Zerua’s features.
 Additionally, you can help grow the channel by sharing your videos or suggesting topics for new content.

+## Getting Started
 We are excited to have you contribute to Zerua, and no contribution is too small!
 Every bit of help strengthens the project and brings us closer to our vision.

+- **Check the repository** for open issues and feature requests.
+- **Discuss with the team** if you’re interested in working on premium features.
+- **Submit a pull request** to contribute your improvements.

+We welcome all contributions and look forward to building the future of space simulation together!

 ## Questions?
-If you have any questions or need further assistance, feel free to open an issue or reach out via email.
+If you have any questions or need further assistance, feel free to open an issue or reach out via email at contact@zerua.tech.